Mathematical analysis of electromagnetic scattering by dielectric nanoparticles with high refractive indices: Multipole expansion for the Laplacian vector fields

 for $n = 1,2,\cdots\,, \ m=-n,\cdots,n$, which can be calculated explicitly:

-see the end of this section for the detailed calculations.
-To summarize, for any harmonic function $u$, the Debye potential $E_u$ and its curl solve the equation \eqref{eq:veclap}, and can be spanned by $\eth$ and $\curl \eth$ defined in \eqref{def:dpeth} and \eqref{def:cdpeth}.
-We remark that $\curl \eth$ is nothing but, up to a factor $-n$, the electrostatic multipole fields $ \na \left(r^{-(n+1)} Y_n^m(\h{x})\right)\,. $ \begin{proposition} Any solution to the equation \eqref{eq:veclap} has the following series expansion:
+see the end of this section for the details.
+To summarize, for any harmonic function $u$, both the Debye potential $E_u$ and its curl solve the equation \eqref{eq:veclap}, and they can be spanned by $\eth$ in \eqref{def:dpeth} and $\curl \eth$ in \eqref{def:cdpeth}, respectively.
+We remark that $\curl \eth$ are nothing else but, up to factors $-n$, the electrostatic multipole fields $ \na \left(r^{-(n+1)} Y_n^m(\h{x})\right)\,. $ \begin{proposition} Any solution $E$ to the equation \eqref{eq:veclap} has the following series expansion: